(Original Post on Nov. 17 2017. Updated to include latest MCU releases)

 With Taika Waititi’s entry into the Marvel universe Thor finally gets the sprawling and magical epic that befits his character.
 It also helps that this is arguably the funniest movie in the MCU.
 But the comedy here is less of the iconoclastic fourth-wall variety but is the thoroughly earned comedy of superhero veterans who have been around long enough to appreciate the absurdities of their world-saving job descriptions.
 Chris Hemsworth has never been better as Thor and the supporting cast comprising of Mark Ruffalo’s Hulk and Tom Hiddleston’s Loki along with Cate Blanchett, Jeff Goldblum, Tessa Thompson, and Idris Elba among others make for a star-studded and entertaining affair.
 It also manages the impossible trifecta of being a stand-alone movie with a self-contained storyline while simultaneously functioning to retro-fit all of Thor’s individual movies into a coherent trilogy and also (briefly) setting up where the MCU is going to head for next.
 One hopes future MCU borrow from this template more when setting up the next movies.

 In many ways, this is the most important movie in the MCU because it was the “proof-of-concept” movie.
 Had the movie failed, the whole idea of cinematic universes would have been cast aside by studios as an untenable concept.
-Now with the advent of cinematic universes in the intervening years for DC, Spider-Man (failed), King Arthur (DOA), Universal monsters (DOA), and even Hasbro among others we can debate whether the success of The Avengers has been a good thing for movies in general.
+Now with the advent of cinematic universes in the intervening years for DC (somewhat failed), Spider-Man (failed), King Arthur (DOA), Universal monsters (DOA), and even Hasbro among others we can debate whether the success of The Avengers has been a good thing for movies in general.
 But what is indisputable is that The Avengers was an incredible gamble by Marvel Studios that required four years and five movies worth of build-up.
-And it was a gamble that worked, paving the way for everything that was to come.
+And it was a gamble that worked, not least because it understood that fundamentally for a movie of this scale to work, it needed to give us characters that we like and want to hang out with.
+Pretty much every (critically) successful Marvel movie since has stuck true to that principle.

 3. BLACK PANTHER (2018) dir.
 Ryan Coogler